Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: Introduction

-It should be noted that for measuring the near-threshold pair generation of hyperon production in the $e^+e^- \to \Xi^0 \bar{\Xi}^0$ process, which was measured in the BESIII experiment \cite{Ablikim112024}, one can understand that the threshold effect obtained in this way will be useful.

-It is worth noting that the process $e^+e^- \to \Xi^0 \bar {\Xi}^0$ was studied both experimentally and also theoretically \cite{Ablikim8202021,Ablikim7702017,Ablikim062022,Dobbs1,Dobbs2,WangCHARM2020}, and indeed, several experiments are of great importance for the development of high-energy particle physics.
-We should like to note that the aim of the present work is to explore the characteristics of the production of $\Xi^0 \bar {\Xi}^0$ in the reaction $e^+e^- \to \Xi^0 \bar {\Xi}^0$ including, in addition to the one-photon exchange, also the exchange of several states of charmonium (-like) $\psi(3770),\, \psi(4040),\, \psi(4160),\,Y(4230),\, Y(4360),\, \psi(4415),\, \psi(4660)$.
+I also would like to note that the process $e^+e^- \to \Xi^0 \bar {\Xi}^0$ was studied both experimentally and also theoretically \cite{Ablikim8202021,Ablikim7702017,Ablikim062022,Dobbs1,Dobbs2,WangCHARM2020}, and indeed, several experiments are of great importance for the development of high-energy particle physics.
+I want to emphasize that the aim of the present paper is to explore the characteristics of the production of $\Xi^0 \bar {\Xi}^0$ in the reaction $e^+e^- \to \Xi^0 \bar {\Xi}^0$ including, in addition to the one-photon exchange, also the exchange of several states of charmonium (-like) $\psi(3770),\, \psi(4040),\, \psi(4160),\,Y(4230),\, Y(4360),\, \psi(4415)$, and $\psi(4660)$.

-Considering the above, we can assume that experiments at current and future colliders are expected to provide an enormous amount of data and greatly increase our sensitivity to new physics if equally accurate predictions of the Standard Model are available.
+Experiments at current and future colliders are expected to provide an enormous amount of data and greatly increase sensitivity to new physics if equally accurate predictions of the Standard Model are available.